 ProKidney Reports Third Quarter 2022 Financial Results and Recent Corporate Highlights

-/EIN News/ -- WINSTON-SALEM, N.C., Nov.
+WINSTON-SALEM, N.C., Nov.
 14, 2022 (GLOBE NEWSWIRE) -- ProKidney Corp.
-(Nasdaq: PROK) (“ProKidney” or the “Company”), a leading late clinical-stage cellular therapeutics company focused on chronic kidney disease (CKD), today announced financial results for the third quarter ended September 30, 2022, and provided an update on recent corporate developments.
+PROK ("ProKidney" or the "Company"), a leading late clinical-stage cellular therapeutics company focused on chronic kidney disease (CKD), today announced financial results for the third quarter ended September 30, 2022, and provided an update on recent corporate developments.

 "During the third quarter of 2022, we made significant advancement in our mission to improve the lives and outcomes for people with CKD.
 In July, ProKidney listed on the Nasdaq exchange and raised capital that optimally positions us to meet our anticipated clinical milestones.
 This capitalization moves us closer to bringing REACT® to patients in need as we report data from ongoing studies of REACT, advance additional studies, and launch our second global Phase 3 study, proact 2 (formerly REGEN-016).
 We believe that the steps we are taking today will help set the stage for a successful year ahead," said Dr. Tim Bertram, Chief Executive Officer of ProKidney.